Call Today 619-459-5064 | 8963 Complex Dr Ste D, San Diego, CA 92123

 Designer-friendly speakers from our friends at Leon - Leon Horizon soundbar

 Some would argue that this is high fashion and elegant design...

 Yamaha 2022 AVENTAGE receiver acts as the heart of your whole-house entertainment and surround sound system

-What is it: Your receiver acts as the hub of your audio/video system.
+What is it: Your Yamaha AVR (short for audio/video receiver) acts as the hub of your audio/video system.
 All of your components like cable boxes, video games, Blu-ray players, streaming devices, etc. hook into the receiver and it provides the sound for your speakers.
 Pick your receiver based on:

 When it comes to good WiFi...you ain't got time to mess around!
 The Google Mesh WiFi product has gotten very popular lately buuuuuuuuuuuuut...we don't recommend it.
 As this just came up 30 seconds ago at one of our clients' homes, here's another reason to pass on Google WiFi and to go with Eero mesh systems...the pioneer in the WiFi mesh category.

 Should you cut the cord from cable?
 Maybe not!

 Everyone - "How to cut the cord from cable?"

 This is one of the most popular questions we've gotten over the last few years.
 In some of our past articles, we've gone over the pros-and-cons of getting rid of cable and satellite TV and using streaming services for your TV viewing.
 See below: